Wolfram syndrome: Signs and symptoms

 The majority of people (>60%) with WSF1 mutation develop neurological symptoms around the age of 40; however, some may experience these symptoms earlier in life.
 Some of the most common neurological abnormalities are cerebellar ataxia, peripheral neuropathy, epilepsy, cognitive impairment, dysphagia, dysarthria and diminished sense of taste and smell.
 In addition, the patient can also experienced orthostatic hypotension, gastroparesis, hypothermia or hyperthermia, hypohidrosis or hyperhidrosis, constipation and headache.
 Furthermore, there are also cases in which patients also have severe depression, sleep abnormalities, psychosis and physical aggression.
 The occurrence of the above conditions can add complexity to the clinical presentation of Wolfram syndrome.

 Urinary tract disorders are also found in more than 90% patient with Wolfram Syndrome, in which neurogenic bladder is the main manifestation of neurological disorder that can lead to urinary incontinence, hydroureter and recurrent infections.
 Recurrent UTIs are one of the most prevalent clinical challenges associated with Wolfram syndrome.
 These urological abnormalities usually onset at the age of 20 and can peak at 13, 21 and 33 years of age.
 Furthermore, bladder dysfunction can progress over time.

 Endocrine dysfunction is another clinical manifestation of Wolfram syndrome, which include hypogonadism.
 More specifically, hypogonadism presents more frequent in male than female.
 Male patients are more likely to experience fertility impairment and erectile dysfunction, while female patients may encounter menstrual abnormalities.
 Additionally, due to the decrease in function of the anterior pituitary gland, patients with Wolfram syndrome can also have short statue, growth hormone deficiency and corticotrophin secretion deficiency.
-Since patient with Wolfram syndrome can experienced diabetes mellitus, diabetes insipidus and urinary tract disorder, they are treated with desmopressin, which can lead to the development of hyponatremia.
+Since patients with Wolfram syndrome can experience diabetes mellitus, diabetes insipidus and urinary tract disorder, they are treated with desmopressin, which can lead to the development of hyponatremia.

 Other abnormalities associated with Wolfram syndrome include gastrointestinal disorders (gastroparesis and bowel incontinence) and heart disease.
 These disorders have been reported in rare cases of WFS1 mutation.